A flower and gift shop plans to open up in one of the only vacant retail spaces in downtown Hamilton.

-The 1,400 square foot space had most recently been home to Giggles, a toy store that closed in April after five years in business because of what owner Aimee Oliver said was a combination of a lack of steady business and the economic downtown.
+The 1,400 square foot space had most recently been home to Giggles, in business because of what owner Aimee Oliver said was a combination of a lack of steady business and the economic downtown.
 Before that, the space had been home to a florist.

-In September, Artie Bennos, a principal for Hamilton Realty Trust, which owns the building, said he was holding out for a retail use that fit well in the location.
+In September, Artie Bennos, a principal for Hamilton Realty Trust, which owns the building, .
 He has received offers from prospective tenants who wanted to put offices in the space but said he preferred a retail use that works well with the other area businesses.

 “I love the location and I love the space,” Hunt said.